 - A part-time practitioner who practices law in association with a firm, but on a basis different from that of the mainstream lawyers in the firm.
 Such part-time practitioners are sometimes lawyers who have decided to change from a full-time practice, either with that firm or with another, to a part-time one, or sometimes lawyers who have changed careers entirely, as for example former judges or government officials, or attorneys who transition from corporate/in-house practice to law firm practice.

 - A retired partner of the firm who, although not actively practicing law, nonetheless remains associated with the firm and available for occasional consultation.

-- A lawyer who is, in effect, a probationary partner-to-be: usually a lawyer brought into the firm laterally with the expectation of becoming partner after a relatively short period of time.
+- A lawyer who is, in effect, a probationary partner-to-be: usually a lawyer brought into the firm laterally with the expectation of becoming a partner after a relatively short period.

 - A permanent status in between those of partner and associate, having the quality of tenure, or something close to it, and lacking that of an expectation of likely promotion to full partner status.

 In short, “of counsel” is used for lawyers who didn’t make the cut as a partner but are still hired, by former partners who may still have some occasional use for the firm, and by big-wigs who aren’t around all the time but still consult or do other work for the firm.
 You don’t know too much about what role a lawyer has by seeing “of counsel” next to their name- it could mean they are a total rainmaker and the best lawyer ever, or it could mean they weren’t good enough to get equity at the firm but are still just barely useful enough to keep on the payroll.

 Nothing is ever simple and straightforward in law, not even the job titles.